Scorpio Rising – the death and resurrection show

 It’s Elaine’s friend, Theresa, played by the incomparable Margi Clarke, fresh from the chicken factory where she takes ‘the innards out of chickens, puts them into plastic bags and stuffs them back up again.
 Then they play this classical music shite but the only thing is they speed it up bit by bit throughout the day so you end up stuffing chickens in time to the music.’
 Even though she’s in work ‘purse strings are tight’, but seeing her friend so miserable she decides it’s worth risking her Ma’s wrath (‘she’ll probably glorm the face off me, but I’m gonna get so rat-arsed I’ll not notice‘) and the pair decide to go into town.
 They fetch up in a run-down bar and in return for being letched over by a pair of dirty old men, Theresa picks a wallet and they run for their lives.

-Running, walking, driving, dancing…’Letter to Brezhnev’ starts with a flourish of movement, the characters rarely still, all the while moving towards destiny and providing the film with a pace and energy which is a breathe of salt-kissed air.
+Running, walking, driving, dancing…’Letter to Brezhnev’ starts with a flourish of movement, the characters rarely still, all the while moving towards destiny and providing the film with a pace and energy which is a breath of salt-kissed air.

 They arrive at ‘The State’ club, (‘Looking cushty, girls’) and Elaine looks around while Theresa disappears into the toilets: from her bag she produces her potions and familiars: a slash of lipstick engorges her inner woman with hot, pulsating blood: a stretch of scarlet lust smothers her body and killer heels tantalise with danger.
 Theresa emerges transformed into a sex-death diva, a preying mantis grinding out a warning as her stiletto crushes a phallic cigarette.